 Both Strategic Environmental Assessment and Equalities Impact Assessment processes are being applied to the development of the new city-wide transport plan strategy.

 The Strategic Environmental Assessment process aims to ensure the transport strategy process considers impacts on a number of environment-related objectives.
-The outputs to date from this process are shown below:
+The outputs from this process are shown below:

 The Equalities Impact Assessment process aims to ensure the transport strategy process considers impacts on a number of equalities objectives.
-The outputs to date from this process are shown below:
+The outputs from this process are shown below: